 Availability of Connectivity for Global Range

-The Global series of devices removes connectivity limitations by using the 4G Cat 1bis and 2G connectivities, which are available in almost every country.
+The Global range of devices removes connectivity limitations by using the 4G Cat 1bis and 2G connectivities, which are available in almost every country.

 When to use Global devices